Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: Abstract

 \section{Abstract}

-Earth observation (EO) satellites in Low Earth Orbit (LEO) are collecting vast amounts of data, which are invaluable for applications such as monitoring forest fires.
+Earth observation (EO) satellites in Low Earth Orbit (LEO) are collecting vast amounts of invaluable data for applications such as monitoring forest fires.
 However, data downloading from EO satellites faces significant challenges due to the limited number of ground stations and the brief communication windows with them.
-Conversely, emerging LEO constellations like Starlink have enabled continuous connectivity and revolutionized access for ordinary users globally, who can connect via a simple satellite dish.
+Conversely, emerging LEO constellations like Starlink have enabled continuous connectivity and revolutionized access for ordinary users globally.
 In this paper, we study the feasibility of supporting EO satellites with Starlink satellite infrastructure and introduce a novel data delivery system, designated as “Starlink Space User” (SSU), for relaying data from observation satellites.
 SSU treats EO satellites as space users of Starlink.
 At the core of SSU is a novel class of algorithms designed for link and Internet Point of Presence (PoP) selection, as well as system scheduling optimization, that operate effectively atop Starlink’s proprietary infrastructure.
-We assess the performance of SSU using trace-driven simulations alongside real-world Starlink performance measurements.
+We assess the performance of SSU using trace-driven evaluations alongside real-world Starlink performance measurements.
 Our results demonstrate that the proposed Starlink-aided design can significantly reduce the median backlog (data not delivered) per satellite.